svmhub/Placement-Eligibility-App-using-Streamlit-in-Python/README.md

   9. It would be started and opened the default browser with respective URL of your streamlit application automatically.
   10. That's all.

-#  This is the way of running this streamlit application on your Windows PC.
-Thank you once again for visiting!!!
+#  This is the way of running this python streamlit application on your Windows PC.

+# Thank you once again for visiting!!!